 Black Knot Fungus is native to and only a problem in North America.

 People usually notice Black Knot Fungus when they see hard, black lumpy, irregularly shaped galls on tree branches.
 A gall is an unusual growth, or in medical terms, it would be called a lesion.

 This tumour-like growth can surround smaller tree branches and it also attaches to tree trunks.
 These galls are noticed more during the winter when the leaves are off the trees.

 Black Knots are dormant during the winter and continue to grow when the weather warms up.

-During warm wet spring weather, ascospores are discharged from the knot and spread via water droplets and wind currents to establish on fresh, young, actively growing, or injured branches.
+These ascospores are discharged from the knot and spread during rainy periods via water droplets and wind currents to establish on fresh, young, actively growing, or injured branches.
 Signs and symptoms aren’t apparent until autumn, and even in that first year, they are difficult to detect.

 Black Knot starts on one side of a branch and eventually surrounds it.
 The early gall causes branch deformities as the branch angles away from the gall.

-As the Black Knot establishes further, it eventually circles it, constricting the growth of the leaves and shoots beyond the knot, causing leaf wilting that turns brown and dies.
+As the Black Knot continues to establish, it eventually circles the branch, constricting the growth of the leaves and shoots beyond the knot, causing leaf wilting that turns brown and dies.

 Black knots attached to tree trunks can eventually crack and ooze.